poe-platform/fastapi_poe/docs/api_reference.md

-The following it the API reference for the [fastapi_poe](https://github.com/poe-platform/fastapi_poe) client library.
+The following is the API reference for the [fastapi_poe](https://github.com/poe-platform/fastapi_poe) client library.
 The reference assumes that you used `import fastapi_poe as fp`.

 ## `fp.PoeBot`